vonfalk/storm-javavis/doc/01-Storm/05-Threads.md

 are of course scheduled and managed by the operating system, while UThreads are scheduled cooperatively by the Storm runtime.

-Storm attempts to elliminate common threading problems by enforcing no shared memory between threads.
+Storm attempts to eliminate common threading problems by enforcing no shared memory between threads.
 To do this, the compiler needs knowledge about existing threads, and which thread a each function will be executed on.
 Therefore, each function in the compiler has an associated thread, which can be one of these three: